International Perspectives on Governance Challenges in the USA

 The murder of George Floyd in Minneapolis, MN in the early summer of 2020 sparked Black Lives Matter protests in the U.S. that lasted until late fall and bled into the rest of the world.
 Protesters standing in solidarity with Black Americans were able to bring light to the violence experienced by civilians at the hands of corrupt police in their own home countries.

 Adnen Ben Hadj Yahia and Open Gov Hub Director Nada Zohdy depict how in Tunisia, a desperate citizen self-immolated in protest of police harassment and ongoing oppression under decades of dictatorship.
 Our partner at BudgIT, Oluseun Onigbinde, shares how in Nigeria, the #EndSARS movement mobilized more than half of the country’s young population against law enforcement.
 As our staff Yeukai Mukorombindo and partner at CIVCUS, Masana Ndinga- Kanga note, the racial paradigm and parallels between the U.S. and South Africa remain difficult to ignore.
+Police and military overreach also became a fixture in the lives of Indians peacefully protesting federal legislation, as described by Dr. Pallavi Roy, Researcher Director for the SOAS-ACE programme.

 Read our ongoing blog series on racism and governance challenges in international contexts, and the learnings they offer the U.S.

 Democratic crises do not happen in isolation.
 With increased polarization contributing to democratic breakdowns across the globe, there are valuable lessons to be learned by the U.S. on how to minimize electoral risks.
 Our discussion of election crises in polarized democracies with Rachel Kleinfeld with the Carnegie Endowment for International Peace, Krzysztof Izdebski from the ePaństwo Foundation, Rodrigo Diamanti with Un Mundo sin Mordaza), and Manu Bhagavan with Hunter College, CUNY & CUNY Graduate Center offered perspectives on India, Venezuela, and Poland while making clear the dangers of taking democracy for granted.
+A month into the newly inaugurated Biden/Harris administration, we brought together a group of civil society reformers from South Africa, Slovakia, and Guatemala to share the opportunities and potential pitfalls of pushing forward policy reform in a political "window of opportunity".

 Our roundtable discussion with Stacy Whittle of Front Page Live, Dagmar Thiel of Fundamedios, and Mikhael Simmonds of Solutions Journalism Network (SJN) provided insight into the capacity of the media to unite or further polarize an electorate.
 Catch the Outside/In: Media is the Medium of Human Understanding — Let’s Use it to Unite Us conversation breakdown for a thoughtful look at the challenges and responsibilities facing the media industry.